Spotted seabass: Biology

 The spotted seabass is almost exclusively carnivorous.
 Its diet is largely composed of shrimp and molluscs; additionally, it at times eats smaller fish than itself.
 The spotted seabass breeds at various times based on geography; in the Mediterranean it generally spawns from January until March whereas in the English Channel and other northern areas this range is from March until May.

+Utilisation

+The spotted seabass is regarded as a highly palatable fish and is commercially harvested using bottom trawls, beach seines, trammel nets and by hook-and-line.
+It is also a popular as a game fish for angling in the Eastern Central Atlantic.
+This fish is used for aquaculture frequently being cultured in ponds.
+The flesh is sold either fresh or frozen.